lesind22/OCR-and-AI-Transcription-Project-8510/README.md

 While installing opencv-python, make sure your virtual environment is activated.
-Below are the instrcutions to install opencv-python:
+Below are the instructions to install opencv-python:

     source .venv/bin/activate
     pip3 install opencv-python